microprediction/microprediction/README.md

 ## Book

-To be published by MIT Press in 2021.
+To be published by MIT Press in Fall 2021.

 ![](https://i.imgur.com/uwttTku.png)